-Aware of the challenges of climate change and sustainability, the Verbier Festival, supported by a committee of staff members, strives to integrate sustainable measures to organise an event that is in tune with its time.
-The initiatives proposed by the committee are part of a dynamic process aimed at continuous improvement, particularly in terms of preserving the environment and raising awareness about climate change.
-They aim to demonstrate the importance of a global, coherent, and long-term approach, which takes into consideration the means and resources of the organisation.
+Aware of climate and sustainability challenges, the Verbier Festival, supported by a committee of staff members, is committed to integrating sustainable measures to become an event more in tune with its time.
+The actions proposed by the committee are part of a dynamic process and aim for progressive and constant improvement, particularly in environmental preservation and climate change awareness.
+They seek to demonstrate the importance of a comprehensive and coherent long-term approach, while considering the organization’s means and resources.

-Academy and Orchestra musicians (more than 300 people) are encouraged to travel to and from Verbier by train rather than by plane.
-To encourage this practice, every year, a prize is awarded to the person who takes the longest journey without using a plane.
-In Verbier, all of our teams are encouraged to walk, cycle or take public transport.
-The Festival provides bikes for some members of staff.
-To help everyone achieve this, the Verbier Festival has set up partnerships with mobility providers such as: BikesLab, RailAway, TMR, Téléverbier or the VIP Pass.
+Orchestra and Academy members (over 300 individuals) are encouraged to travel by train rather than by plane.
+To promote this practice, an annual award is presented to the person who travels the longest distance without using air travel.
+All our teams are encouraged to travel on foot, by bicycle, and by public transport.
+The Festival provides bicycles for some team members.
+To this end, the Verbier Festival establishes partnerships with mobility providers such as: BikesLab, RailAway, TMR, Téléverbier, VIP Pass.

-In 2025, the Verbier Festival is strengthening its local roots by entrusting catering services to a Valais-based partner.
-This decisive choice reflects a clear commitment to supporting the region’s economic players, promoting local products, and reducing the environmental impact of the event.
-By collaborating with a partner firmly rooted in the region, the Verbier Festival aims to offer a culinary experience that is more authentic, responsible, and fully aligned with its core values.
+In 2025, the Verbier Festival strengthens its local roots by entrusting its catering to a Valais partner.
+This strong choice reflects a firm commitment to support the region’s economic actors, promote local products, and reduce the event’s environmental impact.
+By collaborating with a partner deeply rooted in the region, the Verbier Festival aims to offer a more authentic, responsible, and perfectly aligned culinary experience with its values.

-The Verbier Festival teams volunteer their time upon arrival in Verbier to help plant flowers and vegetables in the École de la Comba Garden, which after the Festival are looked after by the school’s pupils.
-The Verbier Festival Forest is a preserved natural site that the Festival is committed to protecting and developing.
-Musicians will take part in a tree-planting workshop there this summer, and one of UNLTD’s popular Balade Musicales will lead to a concert there.
-Over the last six years the Festival has drastically reduced the number of plastic bottles distributed, and has instead installed water fountains backstage.
-The Festival aims to make recycling areas simple to use and visible and is continually looking at ways to reduce printed materials by encouraging the public to take only what is needed.
+Upon their arrival in Verbier, the Verbier Festival teams volunteer their time to plant flowers and vegetables in the Comba garden, which will then be maintained by the school’s students.
+The Verbier Festival Forest is a natural and preserved area that the Festival is committed to protecting and enhancing.
+Its teams organize tree plantings there, and one of UNLTD’s popular Musical Walks will lead to a concert on site.
+Over the past six years, the Festival has significantly reduced the number of plastic bottles it purchases and distributes them only in specific locations, making recycling even more accessible and finding ways to reduce and streamline printed materials by encouraging the public to take only the paper materials they need.

 Marie-Jo Valente